Expensify/App/contributingGuides/FORMS.md

 Form.js will automatically provide the following props to any input with the inputID prop.

 - ref: A React ref that must be attached to the input.
-- defaultValue: The input default value.
+- value: The input value.
 - errorText: The translated error text that is returned by validate for that specific input.
 - onBlur: An onBlur handler that calls validate.
 - onInputChange: An onChange handler that saves draft values and calls validate for that input (inputA).
 Passing an inputID as a second param allows inputA to manipulate the input value of the provided inputID (inputB).